-William H. Dame – Colonel and regimental commander of the Tenth Regiment and bishop of Parowan.
+William H. Dame – Colonel and regimental commander of the Tenth Regiment and first mayor of Parowan, Utah.

 Isaac C. Haight – Commander in charge of the Second Battalion in Cedar City, mayor of Cedar City and Parowan stake president.
 He ordered the massacre.

 Jacob Hamblin – Owned the property where the massacre occurred, but was not present.
 Any involvement is disputed.

 Ira Hatch – Mormon Indian Specialist who organized the Paiutes.